schoero/eslint-plugin-readable-tailwind/README.md

 <br/>

 ESLint plugin to automatically break up long tailwind class strings into multiple lines based on a specified print width or class count.
 This improves readability and eliminates horizontal scrolling.
-It also sorts the classes logically, removes unnecessary whitespaces and groups the classes by their modifiers.
+In addition it sorts the classes logically, removes unnecessary whitespaces and duplicate classes and groups the classes by their variants.
 It works in jsx, svelte, vue, and html files.

 <br/>
 <br/>